swan-maillard/takima-obsidian/MASTER 3/05 - Java.md

 - **Common Implementations**:
     - `ArrayList`: Backed by a dynamic array.
 Provides fast random access (amortized O(1) for `get`, O(1) average for adding at the end).
 Insertions/removals in the middle can be costly (O(n)).
     - `LinkedList`: Uses a doubly-linked list.
 Offers faster insertions/removals at the ends (O(1)) but slower random access (O(n) for `get`).
-- **Use Cases**:
-	- `ArrayList` is typically preferred for most scenarios where random access is common.
-	- `LinkedList` can be beneficial if you frequently insert or remove elements at the beginning or middle, and random access is less common.

 ## 2. Set

 - **Purpose**: Collection that disallows duplicate elements.